Amboy, California

 Amboy is an unincorporated community in San Bernardino County, in California's Mojave Desert, west of Needles and east of Ludlow on historic Route 66.
-It is roughly 60 mi northeast of Twentynine Palms.
+It is roughly 60 miles (97 km) northeast of Twentynine Palms.
 As of 2020, the town's business district still contained a post office, a historic restaurant-motel, and a Route 66 tourist shop, all operated by the town's population of four people.
 As of 2024, only the gas station was open, and the population was zero.

 History

 Although Amboy was first settled in 1858, the town was not established until 1883.
 Lewis Kingman, a locating engineer for the Atlantic and Pacific Railroad, created the town as the first of a series of alphabetical railroad stations that were to be constructed across the Mojave Desert.
 The name was probably taken from a location in the eastern United States.

 In 1926, Amboy became a boom town after the commissioning of U.S. Route 66.

 In 1938, Roy's Motel and Café opened and prospered due to its isolated location on the route.
 By 1940, Amboy's population had increased to 65.
 Its growth was tied not only to tourists, but also to the Santa Fe Railroad over which freight trains still run today between Kingman, Arizona and the BNSF Railway Barstow, California yard.

 During the Great Depression and World War II, from 1929 through 1945, tourism declined nationally.
 But the remaining travelers' need for lodging, meals, and gasoline kept the town busy.
 The town remained this way until the opening of Interstate 40 in 1973, which bypassed Amboy.

 In 2024, a news report stated that the population was zero, even though one business remained open.